farzadkb95/farzadkb95/README.md

 API Integration
 Responsive Design
 Debugging
-Featured Projects
-E-Commerce Tax Plugin

-A WordPress plugin for automated tax calculation and management for online stores.
-Built with PHP, JavaScript, AJAX, and the WooCommerce API.
-Enables real-time tax rate updates and secure tax rules configuration. nelsabeauty.com Online Store

-Designed and developed a full-featured ecommerce website for a beauty product brand.
-Implemented a custom WordPress theme and Stripe integration for payments.
-Optimized for performance and SEO to drive traffic and sales.
-Experience
-Designed, built, and maintained over a dozen professional websites for clients.
-Developed websites generating 35,000+ Instagram followers and 20,000+ course enrollments.
- - 🌱 I’m currently teaching php
   - 📫 How to reach me : tarrahiweb.com or this is my personal emai (farzadkorang@gmail.com )
 Get in Touch
 I'm always open to exciting new opportunities and projects.
 Reach out to collab or just say hi!